fengjunjohnxu/fengjunjohnxu.github.io/research.md

 - Consistency conditions in quantum gravity
  - Category symmetry in 2D CFTs
- - Tensionless string and Theormodynamics of String theory
+ - Theormodynamics of string theory